 What Happens When You Make Up an AP Exam?

-The College Board has designated late testing dates for AP exams.
+The College Board has designated late testing dates for AP exams (see the next section).
 If you can't take it the first go-round, you'll take it on that test's designated make-up day.

 Barring some highly unusual circumstances, once you open your AP exam you are no longer eligible for late testing.
 So, unfortunately, if you toss your cookies in the middle of the test, you won't be able to make it up later.